CC-VPSTO: Chance-Constrained Via-Point-Based Stochastic Trajectory Optimisation for Online Robot Motion Planning under Uncertainty: Experiments

-The evaluation metrics for the experiments are: \begin{enumerate} \item \textbf{\textit{Motion duration (time to until goal reached):} }This translates to the number of MPC-steps needed until the robot reaches the goal.
+We evaluate online CC-VPSTO on four metrics across three environment configurations with four and five obstacles.
+Each obstacle is initialised with varying start position, velocity, and acceleration variance in the random walk model.
+The trajectory we report results on is the trajectory that the robot executes, \ie the concatenation of the first $\Delta_{\mathrm{MPC}}$ time steps of each of the solutions across MPC steps.
+One single experiment produces one trajectory from the initial position to the goal for the given environment instantiation and $\eta$-value.
+Fig.~\ref{fig:envs_overview} shows a qualitative example of each of the three environment configurations used in the MPC experiments, along with the respective CC-VPSTO solutions for different values of $\eta$.
+Note, that the length of the plotted obstacle trajectories was not fixed across the three examples, but depended on the maximum duration of the generated solutions for the given example.
+All solutions depicted are collision-free.
+Additional details about the environment configurations can be found in the Appendix in Sec.~\ref{sec:mpc_env_details}.
+For each environment configuration and for different values of $\eta$ (0.05, 0.2, 0.4, 0.6, 0.8), we run 1000 experiments.
+The evaluation metrics for the experiments are: \begin{enumerate}[leftmargin=*] \item \textbf{\textit{Motion duration (time until goal reached):} }This translates to the number of MPC steps needed until the robot reaches the goal.
 In the experiments, we set a maximum number of 100 MPC steps.
 We only report the duration for successful experiments. \item \textbf{\textit{Success rate:}} The fraction of experiments, where the generated trajectory reaches the goal within the maximum number of MPC steps.
 An experiment is further only considered to be successful if the executed robot trajectory does not collide at any point of time with any of the obstacles \textit{and} if the goal is reached. \item \textbf{\textit{Collision rate:}} This rate reflects the share of experiments where the respective trajectories were in collision at least once with any of the obstacles across the entire motion. \item \textbf{\textit{Minimum distance to obstacles:}} Per experiment, we measure the closest distance of the robot to any of the obstacles across the entire motion.
 This metric is only reported for successful experiments. \end{enumerate} Note, that these metrics are different from the metrics used in the offline evaluation.
 This is because we aim to show the properties of the MPC trajectory given the guarantees from the offline experiments (which corresponds to a single MPC step in the online case).